nick-ng/poe-map-team/LAB_GEMS.md

 - 1.0 Lightning Spire Trap (2, Lightning Spire Trap of Overloading, Lightning Spire Trap of Zapping)
 - 1.0 Lightning Trap (1, Lightning Trap of Sparking)
 - 1.0 Orb of Storms (1, Orb of Storms of Squalls)
+- 1.0 Penance Brand (2, Penance Brand of Conduction, Penance Brand of Dissipation)
 - 1.0 Power Siphon (1, Power Siphon of the Archmage)
 - 1.0 Raise Spectre (1, Raise Spectre of Transience)
-- 1.0 Raise Zombie (2, Raise Zombie of Slamming, Raise Zombie of Falling)
-- 1.0 Shock Nova (1, Shock Nova of Procession)
 - 1.0 Siphoning Trap (1, Siphoning Trap of Pain)
-- 1.0 Spark (2, Spark of the Nova, Spark of Unpredictability)
 - 1.0 Storm Brand (1, Storm Brand of Indecision)
 - 1.0 Storm Rain (2, Storm Rain of the Conduit, Storm Rain of the Fence)
 - 1.0 Stormbind (1, Stormbind of Teleportation)
-- 1.0 Summon Carrion Golem (2, Summon Carrion Golem of Scavenging, Summon Carrion Golem of Hordes)
 - 1.0 Summon Chaos Golem (2, Summon Chaos Golem of Hordes, Summon Chaos Golem of the Maelström)
 - 1.0 Summon Lightning Golem (1, Summon Lightning Golem of Hordes)
 - 1.0 Vortex (1, Vortex of Projection)